 Fresh lime juice is highly recommended for the best flavor.
 Bottled lime juice can taste artificial and won't give the same zesty kick.

 Yes, this recipe actually calls for regular limes!
-They're much easier to find in store.
-If you prefer key lime simply swap out the regular limes.
+They're much easier to find in stores.
+If you prefer key lime, simply swap out the regular limes.

 The edges should be firm, and the center should jiggle slightly when shaken.
 It will set fully as it cools.